microsoft/jacdac-dotnet/Jacdac/README.md

-﻿# Jacdac C# Project
+﻿# Jacdac Package

-This project holds the .NET runtime for Jacdac and is targetted as .NET 6.0.
+This project holds the .NET runtime for Jacdac.
+The source are .NET neutral and should run on most .NET distributations.

-## What about Jacdac.TinyCLR

-To avoid issues with binding to mscorlib, the same C# file are also added as link in other runtime projects like Jacdac.TinyCLR.

 ## Jacdac Constants